hackerschoolmty/guides/program.md

 # Hacker School Monterrey

-This is an outline for the 6 week backend hacker school program to become the next generation developer.
+This is an outline for the 7 week backend hacker school program to become the next generation developer.

-## 6 Week Program Outline
+## Backend program outline

-Before you continue reading, you might find the prework we put together to get you started.
+Before you continue reading, you should check the prework we put together to get you started.
 Check it out [here](http://hackerschoolmty.github.io/prework/).

-### BackEnd Developer

 #### Week 1